 If you enjoyed our last project with faux fur making a winter hat, then you'll enjoy this small fur tote project as well.
 This tote is really easy and fast to make.
-It is both a perfect accessory and also a great Christmas gift.
+It is both a perfect accessory and also a great New-Years gift.
 It would also be a good place to start if you've not made many bags before.
 You'll learn about how linings work as well as other key skills to then move on to more complex patterns and projects.

 While this is a very easy tote to make, the knowledge of handling the faux fur fabric is essential.
 If you are a beginner, please read this essential guide on how to work with fur.

-- Medium length hair faux fur 1/2 yard (there will be a bit of leftover but we will use it in the near future)
+- Medium-length hair faux fur 1/2 yard (there will be a bit of leftover but we will use it in the near future)

 - Quilting cotton 1/2 yard.